Azure/bicep-reps/active/0000-bicep-version-pinning.md

     - For example, given the version constraint `>=0.31.0 <0.32.0` and the available Bicep release tags `[0.21.14, 0.31.1, 0.31.92, 0.32.45]`, AzCLI would download version `0.31.92`.
 - If no version constraints are found, AzCLI should default to using locally installed version (or downloading the latest version if no Bicep is not installed locally).

-### Note about `use_binary_from_path` config value
+#### Note about `use_binary_from_path` config value
 When `use_binary_from_path` AzCLI config is set to `true`, or `if_found_in_ci`, AzCLI will invoke the bicep binary found in the PATH environment variable.
 With version pinning, the version in PATH would not necessarily correspond to the constraint resolved from the `bicepconfig.json`.

 We should therefore set `use_binary_from_path` to `false` if a version constraint is found (this is similar to the behavior when a user runs `az bicep install --version` to install a specific version of Bicep.
 See more details on [this PR](https://github.com/Azure/azure-cli/pull/25541)).

-### Version syntax parsing
+#### Version syntax parsing
 Since there is no official standard for the syntax of semver ranges, different tools/libraries that implement the npm-like syntax often have subtle or major differences.
 As a result, we will implement our own parser in Bicep so that we can better control what is supported & not supported.
-We can then utilize Copilot to help translate the parsing logic to Python in AzCLI, and to Go in Ev2 CLI.
+We can then utilize Copilot to help translate the parsing logic to other languages, i.e. Python for AzCLI.

 ## Drawbacks
 - **Degraded visibility into registry module version constraints:** When inspecting published module source bicep file, it wouldn't be immediately clear what version was used to compile the module just by looking at the bicep file.
 This is because version information would be codified in the `bicepconfig.json` which is not published with the sources.
 However, the user can still discern the version used with the aid of the VSCode extension; the user can navigate to the compiled JSON which contains metadata about which version was used to compile the module.